-It’s no surprise that companies from household names like Nike, Levi’s, Loreal, Amazon, Ikea, and Zara — to luxury brands Louis Vuitton and Balenciaga — are hopping on the QR code train to make sure they respond to consumer expectations.
-But this time around, we don’t see the train heading off to far away lands.
+It’s no surprise that companies from household names like Nike, Levi’s, Loreal, Amazon, Ikea, and Zara — to luxury brands Louis Vuitton and Balenciaga — are hopping on the QR code train to keep up with consumer trends.

 - Track effectiveness of out of home advertising